qfpl/reflex-tutorial/blog/drafts/reflex/basics/dynamics.md

 If you play around with this:
 <div id="basics-recursiveDo-3"></div>
 you'll see that it works, and that it is linked to the `limit` widget above.

+If we hadn't needed the `MonadFix` constraint in order to use `foldDyn`, we would need it now in order to use `mdo`.

 We could take this further, and create a data type to manage the settings:
 ```haskell